 Combine Callouts Option:

-The My Plant window provides another interesting option that lets the user to view the information in the master view in three different ways.
+The My Plant window provides another interesting option that lets the user view the information in the master view in four different ways.

-Following are the types of combined callout options that is available for use
+Following are the types of combined callout options that are available for use

 - Parameter Values